Science

 Human warmth meets scientific precision

-Music made purely by AI is often cold and boring, while human music targets your emotions, but lacks the precise features needed to affect your brain directly. brain.fm gives you the best of both worlds by adding a layer of science to human-composed music.
+Music made purely by AI is often cold and boring, while human music targets your emotions, but lacks the precise features needed to affect your brain directly.
+Brain.fm gives you the best of both worlds by adding a layer of science to human-composed music.

 Affects differently